paigerodeghero/CPSC8750/publicWebsite.md

 You do not need to input a credit card, when asked just click the link for trying fly.io for free.

-In the fly.io dashboard, make a new organization titled `clemson-yourcpuid`.
+In the [fly.io dashboard](https://fly.io/dashboard), make a new organization titled `clemson-yourcpuid`.
 We will use this later.

 Navigate to your repository within a terminal.
 We are going to run commands within the project.

-But first, in order to make fly.io aware of how to run our project, we will first need to add a "start" command.
+But first, in order to make fly.io aware of how to run our project, we will need to add a "start" command.

 Open up package.json.
-In the scripts object, add a "start" field with value "node src/server.js".
-If you haven't changed package.json, the result should look something like this:
+In the "scripts" object, add a "start" field with value "node src/server.js".
+The resulting package.json should look something like this:
 ```
 {
   "name": "some-project-name",